 Soluble fiber does break down in the gut.
 It’s specifically broken down by good bacteria which do something great with it– they convert it into short-chain-fatty acids (SCFAs), the most important of which is butyric acid (also known as butyrate).
 The cells that line the gut depend on butyrate for food.

 If you’re not getting enough soluble fiber you’re probably not making enough butyric acid, and you may be setting yourself up for gut problems.

 Food sources of soluble fiber include beans, oatmeal, Brussels sprouts, apples, nuts, blueberries, oranges and flaxseeds.
 Food sources of insoluble fiber (known to grandma as “roughage”) include the seeds and skins of fruits (eat the peel!), avocados (especially Florida avocados), wheat bran and brown rice.
 Food sources of resistant starch—a third kind of fiber that also feeds good bacteria— include white beans, chickpeas, lentils, rolled oats, peas, black beans, red beans, kidney beans, unripe bananas, and potato starch.

 I’m a big believer in fiber supplements, simply because just about no one gets the ideal amount from food anymore.
-Dr. Masley and I worked with Thorne Research—one of the most respected vitamin companies in the world—to create what we feel is the world’s best fiber supplement- Ultimate Fiber.
+Dr. Masley and I worked with Thorne Research—one of the most respected vitamin companies in the world—to create what we feel is the world’s best fiber supplement- Fiber Mend.
 One serving gives you seven grams of fiber, six of which are soluble and will feed the good bacteria in your gut.
-Ultimate Fiber blends in perfectly with any smoothie recipe, and goes particularly well with our own Smart Fat grass-fed whey protein.
+Fiber Mend blends in perfectly with any smoothie recipe.